Fabio Bedoya

 New Zealand

-Richard Falkner has been part of the Film Team at Ngā Taonga Sound and Vision for sixteen years, joining the workforce at the moment that digital film preservation came into sharp focus.
-Richard has preserved numerous titles, across several film gauges, from Super-8 and 9.5mm home movie collections to 35mm feature films.
+Richard Falkner has been part of the Film Team at Ngā Taonga Sound and Vision for sixteen years, joining the workforce just as digital film preservation came into sharp focus.
+Richard has preserved numerous titles, across several film gauges, from Super-8 and 9.5mm home movie collections to 16mm television shows and 35mm feature films.
 Included amongst these are unique nitrate footage and physically challenging vinegar syndrome-affected titles.
-Richard has also worked as a musician, actor, sound designer and film maker, with several short and feature film credits to his name.

 Sebastian Gliga